|

 that insured can choose their doctor may save them time and money by

-getting service from specialists at the first time.
+getting service from specialists at the time of need.

 Disadvantages: